StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 # Hashed Timelock contracts (HTLCs)
-Let's say you want to make the payment to multiple people opening direct payment channels with these multiple people is costly, But there might be an indirect path i.e if you want to pay to carol, also bob and carol have a payment channel between them.
+Let's say you want to make the payment to multiple people, opening multiple direct payment channels is costly, But there might be an indirect path i.e if you want to pay to carol, bob and carol have a payment channel between them & you and bob have a payment channel as well.
 You can route your payment to carol through bob.

 To do this you share the transaction which can be unlocked with a pre-image that only carol knows Bob gets your money if he knows the pre-image secret and bob creates another transaction where carol gets bob's money if she knows preimage's secret

 ![HTLC.png](/assets/blog/micro-payments/HTLC.png)

+An HTLC is also a channel contract with one’s counterparty which is enforcible via the blockchain.
+The counterparties in a channel agree to the following terms for a Hashed Timelock Contract:
+1. If Bob can produce to Alice an unknown 20-byte random input data R from a known hash H, within three days, then Alice will settle the contract by paying Bob 0.1 BTC.
+2. If three days have elapsed, then the above clause is null and void and the clearing process is invalidated, both parties must not attempt to settle and claim payment after three days.
+30
+3. Either party may (and should) pay out according to the terms of this contract in any method of the participants choosing and close out this contract early so long as both participants in this contract agree.
+4. Violation of the above terms will incur a maximum penalty of the funds locked up in this contract, to be paid to the non-violating counterparty as a fidelity bond.

+#Further

+## State Channels
+In Ethereum the simillar concept can be applied to the state as well, maybe I will dive in on this someday https://ethereum.org/en/developers/docs/scaling/state-channels/

+## Cross Chain Swaps
+HTLCs can connect two different blockchain, there is no requirnment that the two connected paths on HLTCs have to be on the same blockchain.

 # Reference